Harsha-Gotan/SQL_Online_Bookstore/README.md

  6) Retrieve the total quantity of books sold by each author
  7) List the cities where customers who spent over $30 are located
  8) Find the customer who spent the most on orders
- 9) Calculate the stock remaining after fulfilling all order
+ 9) Calculate the stock remaining after fulfilling all orders

 ## 🛠️ Technologies Used